How ConsumerAffairs uses cookies

 How long is my Carrier appliance warranty?

 The warranty coverage period depends on the type of Carrier product you own.
-Air conditioning units and heat pumps, for example, come with a 10-year limited warranty.
-Gas furnaces have a 10-year limited warranty on parts.
+Air conditioning units and heat pumps, for example, come with up to a 10-year limited warranty.
+Gas furnaces have up to 10 years coverage on parts and up to lifetime coverage on the heat exchanger.

 How do I know if my Carrier appliances are under warranty?